dcndn4/HW-6-SQL-Susp-Trns/README.md

 # Acknowledgements

 I would like to first acknowledge the guidance and teaching of our FinTech Boot Camp Instructor, Garth Mortensen, our TA, Alejandro Esquivel, and out Student Success Manager, Angelica Baraona.
 I also found the collective Stack Overflow wisdom essential as ever.
 Regarding postgreSQL and PGAdmin4 overall I utilized information from codemy and the tech website collective in general.
+In dealing with a new environment combining PyViz and Sql, the RealPython.com's Vritual Environments Primer was interesting.
 Finally, the SQL books were helpful as I continued my learning process.